peterjmarko/llm-narrative-framework/README.md

 Any changes made here will be overwritten.
 -->

-# LLM Personality Matching Experiment Pipeline
+# LLM Personality Matching Experiment Framework

 This project provides a fully automated and reproducible pipeline for testing a Large Language Model's (LLM) ability to solve a "who's who" personality matching task.
 It handles everything from data preparation and query generation to LLM interaction, response parsing, and final statistical analysis.

 ## Research Question